cobalt32/mc/README.md

-# Minecraft
+# MC

-This is where I store my Dockerfiles and Kubernetes deployments for my containerized Minecraft servers.
+Dockerfiles and Kubernetes deployments for containerized Minecraft servers.